 The new climate model simulations analyzed by the team will form the scientific backbone of the upcoming 5th assessment of the Intergovernmental Panel on Climate Change, which is due out in 2014.

 The goal of the study was to determine whether previous findings of a “discernible human influence” on tropospheric and stratospheric temperature were affected by current uncertainties in climate models and satellite data.
-(The troposphere is the lowest portion of earth’s atmosphere.
-The stratosphere sits just above the troposphere, between six and 30 miles above earth’s surface.)
+(The troposphere is the lowest portion of the Earth’s atmosphere.
+The stratosphere sits just above the troposphere, between six and 30 miles above the Earth’s surface.)

 To help eliminate the influence of naturally occurring climate variability, the team ran two different kinds of models: Models that included historical and projected increases in carbon dioxide and “aerosols,” such as smoke and dust, and one without.
 The second set of models acted as a sort of baseline that allowed researchers to filter out the effects of phenomena such as the El Niño/Southern Oscillation and the Pacific Decadal Oscillation.
 This “noise” can obscure the “signal” scientists are searching for in satellite data and models.
 Using this information, researchers were able to distinguish the clearest signal yet linking human factors to satellite-observed temperature changes between 1979 and 2011.